zhujunsan/magisk_files/notes.md

 ## Magisk (59fd38bb) (20001)
 - Sync with public release

-## Magisk Manager (de969a9d) (245)
+## Magisk Manager (5ffb9eaa) (246)
-- Downgrade recyclerview as it crashes the settings page on some devices
+- Prepare the full app to be loaded from a stub APK.
+This is currently WIP, more to come soon.